agi-lab/climate-dependent-DFA/README.md

 - **Section 3.3 Risk and return measures**: This section presents the results shown in Section 3.3 in the paper.

+The miscellaneous data cleansing scripts are stored in the folder `Miscellaneous data cleaning codes`.
+These scripts are optional for users to run and can all be executed from within `DFA_model_final.Rmd`.

 ## Data overview

-Due to the large file size (around 41GB), the data used in this paper cannot be uploaded to GitHub.
+Due to the large file size (around 32GB), the data used in this paper cannot be uploaded to GitHub.
 However, users can download all the data from the Dropbox link below:

 [**Download Data**](https://www.dropbox.com/scl/fo/7zva73raqce08phx2iorw/AB8hZsBbdVbEGrIf9i5jigw?rlkey=4x670mfk5j97gplde6vfslp34&st=60b8xd79&dl=0)